GetStoreConnect/corporate-theme/README.md

 ## Theme Installer

 The theme installer is in your Salesforce org, where you must upload this theme as a zip file.
-Before uploading, remove the .git directory and README.md file from this repo.
-The theme installer displays errors if it does not find the standard directory structure.
+Follow this documentation to find the theme installer and upload your theme: [How to Import Themes in StoreConnect](https://help.getstoreconnect.com/documentation/how-to-import-themes.html).

 ## New Templates